Late Breaking Call for Abstracts – opening March 29 thru April 19!

-Submission of abstracts for oral, poster, and speed presentations is open December 13th, 2021 – February 4th, 2022 for the 2022 North America Congress for Conservation Biology, the theme of which is, Restoring Connections and Building Resilience in a Changed World.
+The 2022 North America Congress for Conservation Biology’s theme is Restoring Connections and Building Resilience in a Changed World.
 The conference will be held in Reno, Nevada, July 16-21, 2022 (scientific program takes place July 18 – 20).
 The scientific program will include plenary sessions, invited symposia, interactive sessions, poster sessions, and concurrent sessions of contributed oral presentations and speed presentations.
 Due to the high level of attendance expected at the meeting and, consequently, limited time and space for oral presentations; poster and speed presentations are strongly encouraged.

 Individuals are limited to presenting only ONE presentation.
 Individuals can present in any of the scientific program categories: symposium, interactive session, contributed oral presentation, speed presentation, or poster presentation.
 If your name appears on more than one abstract, make sure you are listed as the presenter for only one of them.

-To submit an abstract starting Dec 13th, log-in to the NACCB 2022 Home Page here:
+To submit a late-breaking abstract starting March 28, log-in to the NACCB 2022 Home Page here:

 To increase the probability that your abstract will be accepted in your preferred presentation format, please consider the following criteria carefully: